Natural width of the superconducting transition in epitaxial TiN films: Abstract

 \section{Abstract}

-\vadim{We investigate the impact of various fluctuation mechanisms on the dc resistance at the superconducting resistive transition (RT) in epitaxial titanium nitride (TiN) films.
-The studied samples demonstrate a relatively steep RT with $\delta T/T_\mathrm{c}$ $\sim 0.002 - 0.025$ depending on the film thickness (20, 9, and 5\, nm) and device dimensions.
-The transition is significantly broader than predicted by a conventional theory of superconducting fluctuations ($\delta T/T_\mathrm{c} \ll 10^{-3}$), which can be can be tackled by the effective medium theory of RT in an inhomogeneous superconductor.
-We propose that the underlying inhomogeneity has intrinsic origin and manifests via two microscopic mechanisms --- static and dynamic.
-The dynamic inhomogeneity is associated with spontaneous fluctuations of the electronic temperature ($T$-fluctuations), whereas the static one is related to random spatial distribution of surface magnetic disorder (MD) present in TiN films.
-Our analysis reveals distinct dependencies of the RT width on the material parameters and device dimensions for the two mechanisms, which allows to disentangle their contributions in experiment.
-We find that while the $T$-fluctuations may contribute a sizeable part of the measured RT width, the main effect is related to the MD mechanism, which is quantitatively consistent with the data in a wide range of sample dimensions.
-Given the fact that both microscopic mechanisms are almost inevitably present in real devices, our results provide a novel perspective of microscopic origin of the RT broadening and inhomogeneity in thin superconducting films. }
+We investigate the effect of various fluctuation mechanisms on the DC resistance in superconducting devices based on epitaxial titanium nitride (TiN) films.
+The samples we studied show a relatively steep resistive transition (RT), with a transition width $\Delta T/T_\mathrm{c} \sim 0.002-0.025$, depending on the film thickness (20 nm, 9 nm, and 5 nm) and device dimensions.
+This value is significantly broader than expected due to conventional superconducting fluctuations ($\Delta T/T_\mathrm{c} \ll 10^{-3}$).
+The shape and width of the RT can be perfectly described by the well-known effective medium theory, which allows us to understand the origin of the inhomogeneity in the superconducting properties of TiN films.
+We propose that this inhomogeneity can have both dynamic and static origins.
+The dynamic mechanism is associated with spontaneous fluctuations in electron temperature (T-fluctuations), while the static mechanism is due to a random spatial distribution of surface magnetic disorder (MD).
+Our analysis has revealed clear correlations between the transition width and material parameters as well as device size for both proposed mechanisms.
+While T-fluctuations may contribute significantly to the observed transition width, our findings suggest that the dominant contribution comes from the MD mechanism.
+Our results provide new insights into the microscopic origin of broadening of the superconducting transition and inhomogeneity in thin superconducting films.